 2010: The Bay Area Toll Authority raises tolls to $5 to provide funds for seismic retrofits of the Dumbarton and Antioch bridges, which were not originally included in the state plan.
 Funds are also used to help offset a $35 million increase in borrowing costs after upheaval in the municipal bond markets that began in 2007.

 Q So, bridge tolls are going up for drivers in vehicles with three or more axles.
-Do these rates also apply
+Do these rates also apply to a motorcycle pulling a trailer, or are they exempt?

 A Yes, they do apply.
 On the region's seven state-owned bridges, multi-axle vehicles will pay $5 times the number of axles, or up to $35.
 For example, the toll will be $15 for three-axle vehicles and $20 for four-axle vehicles, while rigs with seven or more axles will pay $35.